elixir-europe/biohackathon-projects-2021/projects/30/README.md

 In a second part of the challenge, we will investigate the application of Federated Learning in healthcare.
 Federated learning is a new decentralized machine learning procedure to train machine learning models with multiple data providers.
 Instead of gathering data on a single server, the data remains locked on their servers and the algorithms and only the predictive models travel between the servers – never the data.
 We aim to demonstrate how  collaborative training further improves model performance over single-center training, by enabling the model to train on a larger amount of data.
 Our project will rely on the Federated Learning software developed by Owkin, [Owkin Connect](https://owkin.com/owkin-connect/).

+Participants will be able to use environmments with powerful GPUs provided by AWS.

 ## Topics

 Cancer, Federated Learning, Deep Learning, histopathology, Oncology